overvale/Textplay/README.md

 Textplay is a simple ruby-script (one file, no dependancies) that converts screenplays written in [Fountain][fountain] formatted plain-text to a variety of useful formats: HTML, FDX ([Final Draft][finaldraft]), or PDF ([PrinceXML][prince] required).

-Textplay has been rigorously tested against fountain documents, but it is not perfect, if you encounter a problem please let me know: [@olivertaylor][twitter].
+Textplay has been rigorously tested against fountain documents, but it is not perfect, if you encounter a problem please [open a github issue][ghiss].

 ## Command-line interface